The Computational Complexity of Counting Linear Regions in ReLU Neural Networks: Counting regions: going beyond one hidden layer

 \subsection{Hardness of exact and approximate counting}

 Here, we show that even \emph{approximating} the number of linear region is hard for certain definitions.
 We prove two inapproximability results for different network architectures.
-For the first result, we use the proof ideas of \Cref{thm:np_completeness_2region_decision_problem} to show the following lemma. \begin{lemma} For any fixed constant $L\in \mathbb{N}, L\geq 3$, there is a reduction from $\#$\SAT\ to \textsc{Linear region counting} for networks with $L$ hidden layers according to \cref{def:region4,def:region5}. \end{lemma} \begin{proof}[Proof sketch] Given a \SAT\ formula $\phi$, the network $N_\phi$ from the proof of \Cref{thm:np_completeness_2region_decision_problem} has some nonzero linear regions contained in the $\varepsilon$-hypercube around every satisfying (0-1) point of $\phi$.
+For the first result, we use the proof ideas of \Cref{thm:np_completeness_2region_decision_problem} to show the following lemma. \begin{lemma} For any fixed constant $L\in \mathbb{N}, L\geq 3$, there is a reduction from $\#$\SAT\ to \textsc{Linear region counting} for networks with $L$ hidden layers according to \Cref{def:region4,def:region5}. \end{lemma} \begin{proof}[Proof sketch] Given a \SAT\ formula $\phi$, the network $N_\phi$ from the proof of \Cref{thm:np_completeness_2region_decision_problem} has some nonzero linear regions contained in the $\varepsilon$-hypercube around every satisfying (0-1) point of $\phi$.
 In order to get control over the number of linear regions created per satisfying point, we carefully need to modify the network $N_\phi$ such that every satisfying assignment of $\phi$ creates the same number of nonzero linear regions.
 This yields a simple formula relating the number of linear regions of the ReLU network with the number of satisfying assignments of $\phi$.
-We achieve this by taking the minimum of $N_\phi$ with an appropriate function, which increases the number of hidden layers by one.
-The reduction can be extended to ReLU networks with $L\geq 3$ hidden layers as before. \end{proof} We note that \Cref{thm:sharp_sat_reduction} does not hold for \cref{def:region6}, since the constructed network has multiple closed connected regions with the same affine function.
+We achieve this by taking the minimum of the modified network with an appropriate function, which increases the number of hidden layers by one but does not change the width compared to $N_\phi$.
+The reduction can be extended to ReLU networks with $L\geq 3$ hidden layers as before. \end{proof} We note that \Cref{thm:sharp_sat_reduction} does not hold for \Cref{def:region6}, since the constructed network has multiple closed connected regions with the same affine function. \Cref{thm:sharp_sat_reduction} shows that a network having few regions does not necessarily imply that the regions of the network are ``easy to count''.
+On the contrary, it shows that instances with relatively few regions can lead to \#\P-hard counting problems.